 “Awake, O sword, against my shepherd, against the man who stands next to me,” declares the Lord of hosts.
 “Strike the shepherd, and the sheep will be scattered; I will turn my hand against the little ones.
-Zechariah 13:7

 Behold, My Servant will prosper; He will be raised and lifted up and highly exalted.
 Just as many were appalled at Him —His appearance was disfigured beyond that of any man, and His form was marred beyond human likeness— so He will sprinkle many nations.
 Kings will shut their mouths because of Him.
 For they will see what they have not been told, and they will understand what they have not heard.
 Isaiah 52:13-15

+He was forced to drag His heavy cross of torture up the hill to Golgatha.
+He may have died there if they did not force a man to carry His cross for Him.
 They nailed His hands and feet in place and lifted Him up, dropping the cross into place.
 Then waiting and watching Him suffer and strain for breath until His death.
 But that was not the worst, none of what they did to Him could touch the torture to come.
 The searing hot pain of what was about to fall upon Him.

-Surely he has borne our griefs and carried our sorrows; yet we esteemed him stricken, smitten by God, and afflicted.
-But he was pierced for our transgressions; he was crushed for our iniquities; upon him was the chastisement that brought us peace, and with his wounds we are healed.
-All we like sheep have gone astray; we have turned—every one—to his own way; and the LORD has laid on him the iniquity of us all.
+Surely He has borne our griefs and carried our sorrows; yet we esteemed Him stricken, smitten by God, and afflicted.
+But He was pierced for our transgressions; He was crushed for our iniquities; upon Him was the chastisement that brought us peace, and with His wounds, we are healed.
+All we like sheep have gone astray; we have turned—every one—to His own way; and the LORD has laid on Him the iniquity of us all.
 Isaiah 53:4-6

-For we must all appear before the judgment seat of Christ, so that each one may receive what is due for what he has done in the body, whether good or evil.
+And just as it is appointed for man to die once, and after that comes judgment, Hebrews 9:27 For we must all appear before the judgment seat of Christ, so that each one may receive what is due for what he has done in the body, whether good or evil.
 2 Corinthians 5:10

+Yes, He will have to send all unrepentant sinners to be punished for all eternity.
+Either you allow Jesus to pay for your sins or you will have to pay yourself for them for all eternity.
 But God loves you so much He has made a way that you may be saved.
-By sacrificing His only Son for your sins.
-Please turn from your sins and turn and take ahold of the gift God is holding out to you.
+By sacrificing His only Son, Jesus, for your sins.
+Please turn from your sins, turn, and take a hold of the gift God is holding out to you.
 Cry out for forgiveness that you may be saved and not cut off away from the presence of the Lord forever.

 “Repent and be baptized every one of you in the name of Jesus Christ for the forgiveness of your sins, and you will receive the gift of the Holy Spirit.
 For the promise is for you and for your children and for all who are far off, everyone whom the Lord our God calls to himself.”
 Acts 2:38-39

-“For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.
-For God did not send his Son into the world to condemn the world, but in order that the world might be saved through him.
-Whoever believes in him is not condemned, but whoever does not believe is condemned already, because he has not believed in the name of the only Son of God.
+“For God so loved the world, that He gave His only Son, that whoever believes in Him should not perish but have eternal life.
+For God did not send His Son into the world to condemn the world, but in order that the world might be saved through Him.
+Whoever believes in Him is not condemned, but whoever does not believe is condemned already, because He has not believed in the name of the only Son of God.”
 John 3:16-18